Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Leave the "end of the world" and fly to El Calafate on the shores of Lake Argentino, the gateway to Los Glaciares National Park with its spectacular Perito Moreno Glacier.
 You'll have a rare opportunity to explore the otherworldly landscape of massive glaciers, interconnected fjords and mountainside glacial lakes over the next few days, but not before perhaps tucking into the Calafate berry after which the town is named to secure your return to this mystical region.

 Continue your in-depth exploration of Torres Del Paine, venturing deep into the heart of the park with a Local Specialist.
 Embark on a short hike to see natural landmarks up close and view stunning landscapes from scenic outlooks especially chosen to showcase the surrounding beauty of the area.
 See Puente Negro (Black Bridge) crossing the Paine River, Nordenskjöld Lookout, Sarmiento Lookout, Lake Pehoé and Salto Grande waterfall.
-After enjoying an alfresco gourmet box lunch, join a narrated boat trip across the length of the lake to imposing Grey Glacier, which tumbles down from the massive Southern Patagonia Ice Field.
-This evening is yours to relax and enjoy dinner with wine served at the hotel.
+After enjoying an alfresco gourmet box lunch, this evening is yours to relax and enjoy dinner with wine served at the hotel.